If you struggle with any type of pain, you have probably heard of the many CBD and THC products available.

 Yes, you can make your own suppositories.
 There are suppository molds on the market and you can find recipes for suppositories as well.
 While making your own suppositories is an option, we prepare to buy products made with pharmaceutical grade machines and packing.
 Any suppository that is sold in a dispensary in California has been through rigorous testing that is more stringent that the testing of most organic foods.

 By purchasing through a dispensary you know you are getting a product that is high quality and meets the strict standards of state regulations.

 THC and CBD both have beneficial properties that can be used to improve your health and wellness.
 CBD is primarily used for pain relief, to reduce inflammation and relieve stress.
 THC can also help with pain as well as anxiety among other things.
 While both CBD and THC have benefits when used independently, many believe that both the CBD and THC work better when used together.

 Will I get high?

-A vaginal delivery system does result in some absorption into the blood stream through the blood vessels and capillaries of the female reproductive tract, but significantly less reaches the bloodstream compared to oral ingestion — which may explain why women experience benefits without the high.
+A vaginal delivery system does result in some absorption into the blood stream through the blood vessels and capillaries of the female reproductive tract.
+However, significantly less reaches the bloodstream compared to oral ingestion — which may explain why women experience benefits without the high.